- Login Issues

 The second is when filling out the Credit Card details.
 At the very end of the line next to the CVC code is a place to enter a postal/zip code.
 This is the postal code that is associated with your credit card.

 The reason for needing to enter it twice is there are situations where someone's credit card billing info is not the same location as the postal code connected to the card.
 For example, someone may have an office location as their billing address, but the card mailing address is a PO Box.
+We have also seen issues where the cardholder is in Canada and the card was issued by a bank or financial institution located in the United States, or the card has what is known as a BIN (Bank Identification Number), requiring a postal code to be added at the time of purchase.

 See the image below that references the two locations.
 If you enter both of them, it should work as expected.